 Measurable: Tracking Progress Effectively

 Use numbers to see how you’re doing.
 Use a fitness tracker or log your meals in an app.
-For example, aiming to walk 10,000 steps a day gives you something to check on each week.
+A good example is getting in your 10,000 steps a day.
+This gives you something to check on each week.

 Achievable: Setting Realistic Targets